Kyriosity/read-write/readme+/dev/code/readme+/code-docu.md

 ## Comments

-Comments can be engaging and reliable but signal design NEST KOV and poor naming.
+Comments can be eye-catching and essential but signal design inconsistency and poor naming.
+Whereas [quality code](code-quality.md) is self-descriptive by nature and needs no text remarks<sup>:raising_hand:</sup>.

-WHILE pro clean codes are self descriptive by nature and need no comments<sup>:raising_hand:</sup>.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:raising_hand:</sup>&nbsp;<sub>This statement is for high-level declarative languages.</sub>

-If you explore available sources (such as GitHub), many of the codes there will be bloated with comments just repeating SYN0 the names of classes, functions, and variables.
+Meanwhile, if you explore available sources such as GitHub, many (if not the majority) of the files there will be bloated with comments, which just rehears the names of classes, functions, arguments, and properties along with trivia.

 However, comments are fully justified for: